conbojs/conbo/README.md

 Conbo.js
 ========

-Conbo.js is a lightweight MVC application framework for JavaScript featuring extendible classes, event bus, dependency injection, data binding, context and encapsulation, command pattern and an event model that enables consistent, scoped event handling.
+Conbo.js is a lightweight MVC application framework for JavaScript featuring class extendibility, event bus, dependency injection, data binding, context and encapsulation, command pattern, an easy to use event model with scoped event handling and, from version 2, pseudo-interfaces for classes.

-Conbo.js enables JavaScript developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript or Java.
+Conbo.js enables JavaScript developers a take a structured, decoupled, class based approach to application development, in a way that should be be familiar to anyone with experience of languages like ActionScript, C# or Java.

 Development of Conbo.js is currently focussed on single page applications (SPA) and self-contained modules like widgets and media players, where it can be used stand-alone or as an AMD module.